Supreme Council for Women: Criticism

 Ghada Jamsheer, the most prominent women's rights activist in Bahrain, has accused the Supreme Council of hindering women's rights in Bahrain, calling it a "government cliché".
 In a statement in December 2006 she said:

 The government is using the family law issue as a bargaining tool with opposition Islamic groups.
 This is evident through the fact that the authorities raise this issue when ever they want to distract attention from other controversial political issues.
 While no serious steps are taken to help approve this law, although the government and its puppet National Assembly had no trouble in the last four years when it came to approving restrictive laws related to basic freedoms.

 All of this is why no one in Bahrain believes in Government clichés and government institution like the Supreme Council for Women.
 The government used women’s rights as a decorative tool on the international level.
 While the Supreme Council for Women was used to hinder non-governmental women societies and to block the registration of the Women Union for many years.
 Even when the union was recently registered, it was restricted by the law on societies.

 In a May 2007 statement, the Women's Petition Committee called for the dissolution of the Supreme Council for Women, citing its failure in "building and supporting Bahraini women".
 It further noted that "most women attained decision making positions on the basis of tribal or sectarian affiliation or personal allegiance to the Authorities and some members of the Royal court."
-The statement claimed that the SCW withheld support to prominent female activist Munira Fakhro in the 2006 elections, knowingly allowing Ali Salah of the Salafist Islamist Al Asalah party to win.
+The statement claimed that the SCW withheld support to prominent female activist Munira Fakhro in the 2006 elections, knowingly allowing Salah Ali of the Salafist Islamist Al Asalah party to win.